jeswr/vc-cli.js/README.md

 The generate command will:
 1. Create CIDs for each specified controller DID
 2. Sign each document with each CID using the specified signature types
-3. Create derived proofs for BBS signatures (unless disabled)
+3. Create derived proofs for BBS and ECDSA signatures (unless disabled)
 4. Save all generated files in the specified output directory
 5. Verify all generated documents
 6. If `--collect` is specified, collect all generated files into a single Turtle file named `collected.ttl` in the output directory